Quantum Hairs and Entropy of Quantum Isolated Horizon from Chern-Simons Theory: Introduction

-The important value-addition here is the direct link to the LQG formulation of QIHs in terms of $SU(2)$ CS states coupled to punctures carrying spin, without any trappings of a semi-classical nature depending on classical metrical properties, nor any restriction to a specific class of spin values at the punctures.
-While many of the extant papers in the recent literature on QIH entropy within the LQG approach simply count states of an ideal gas of spins, without much allusion to the underlying theory of QIHs in terms of quantum CS states, our approach here has been to underline the CS theory underpinning, and to make the argument as self-contained as possible within the original LQG approach pioneered by Ashtekar and coworkers.
+The important value-addition in this paper is to provide a direct link of the `quantum hair' scenario \cite{gp} to the LQG formulation of QIH macrostates in terms of $SU(2)$ CS states coupled to punctures carrying spin, without any trappings of a semi-classical nature (like \cite{gp}) depending on classical metrical properties, nor any restriction to a specific class of spin values at the punctures.
+This connection of the CS formulation of the QIH to the conceptual understanding gained recently in ref. \cite{gp} of macrostates in terms of two integer-valued parameters $k$ and $N$, leading eventually to the same microcanonical entropy as found earlier \cite{km00} thus ties up the older formulations with contemporary ideas in this field on a unified footing.
+While many of the extant papers in the recent literature on QIH entropy within the LQG approach simply count states of an ideal gas of spins, without much allusion to the underlying theory of QIHs in terms of quantum CS states, our approach here has been to underline the CS theory underpinning, and to make the argument as self-contained as possible within the original LQG approach pioneered by Ashtekar and coworkers \cite{dole,mei}, while concomitantly relating to more recent aspects of the literature.
 This paper has some overlap with the recent review of Kaul \cite{kaul12} as far as some parts of the calculations are concerned, but the emphasis on direct link-up with the CS theory perspective and some of the details are different and are, hopefully, of inherent merit.